sf-mud-turtles-2015/intro-to-rspec/readme.md

 end
 ```

-Now that we have an exmaple going, if we run the `rspec` command with `--format doc` flag, we'll get documentation format output from our test run.
+Now that we have an example going, if we run the `rspec` command with `--format doc` flag, we'll get documentation format output from our test run.
 ```
 rspec calendar_spec.rb --format doc
 ```